Kimberly Allcock, PhD, E-RYT 500, RPYT

 Katie Louvat has been teaching yoga for more than a decade.
 Her classes reflect her gentle and playful nature, her fascination with anatomy and alignment, and her dedication to a path of mindfulness.
 Inspired by both the Iyengar and Vini Yoga traditions, Katie's carefully sequenced classes fluctuate between movement, stillness, breath work and guided introspection.
 With warmth and attentiveness, Katie nurtures her students toward a deeper understanding of their bodies and an intimate, compassionate relationship with their inner selves.
 Her classes are appropriate for people of all ages, abilities and body types.

 Katie is grateful for the guidance and wisdom she's received from all of her teachers.
 She apprenticed with Kim Orenstein at Yoga Loka in Reno, NV, completing her 200-hour teacher training in 2004.
-She is a graduate of Judith Lasater's "Relax and Renew" restorative yoga teacher training, and is currently studying under Ada Lusardi and the teaching staff at The Yoga Room in Berkeley, California.back to top
+She is a graduate of Judith Lasater's "Relax and Renew" restorative yoga teacher training, and is currently studying under Ada Lusardi and the teaching staff at The Yoga Room in Berkeley, California.
+Read more about Katie at www.katielouvat.comback to top

-Whether it be tennis, golf, tai-chi or yoga Helen loves to teach and has been teaching since she was a teenager.
-She has been practicing yoga, tai-chi and meditation for the past 12 years and upon moving to Reno 2 years ago,she began teaching Tai-chi Long Form at Yoga Loka.
-Helen completed the Yoga Loka Teacher Training with Kim Orenstein and is also a certified Reiki Master Level Teacher under Reiki Master Laura Bruno.
-Through Tai-chi (moving meditation), Reiki (energy healing) and yoga Helen practices walking softly and gently on this planet, being fully awake in each and every moment, enjoying all she encounters as a student and as a teacher, on this wonderful journey of life.back to top
+Helen has been practicing yoga, tai-chi, and meditation for more than two decades.
+She completed the Yoga Loka Teacher Training with Kim Orenstein and is also a certified Reiki Master Teacher under Reiki Master Laura Bruno and an Emei Qigong Level 2 training under Grandmaster Fu Wei Zuong.
+Through Tai-chi (moving meditation), Reiki (energy healing), and yoga Helen practices walking softly and gently on this planet, being fully awake in each and every moment, and enjoying all she encounters as a student and as a teacher on this wonderful journey of life.back to top

 Meghan first stepped on the mat in 2001 during a summer course in college.
 She instantly knew that yoga would be a part of her life one way or another for the rest of her life.
 She